-The following are five featured poems beginning with a series of three poems
+The following are six featured poems beginning with a series of three poems

 I wrote on the day my daughters where born.